 Chronic diarrhea is classified as fatty or malabsorption, inflammatory or most commonly watery.
 Chronic diarrhea is often seen in the following conditions:

-IBD is an umbrella term for Crohn’s disease and ulcerative colitis which are diseases resulting in the inflammation of the digestive tract.
+Inflammatory bowel disease (IBD) is an umbrella term for Crohn’s disease and ulcerative colitis, which are diseases resulting in the inflammation of the digestive tract.

 Unexplained urgency to have a bowel movement

 How do I treat diarrhea?

 If you’re experiencing diarrhea, the first thing that you should do is drink plenty of fluids, especially those with sugar and salt, according to the American College of Gastroenterology.
 Chances are the loose or watery stools are causing you to lose more water through your bowel movements than usual, and your body may be getting dehydrated.